Go Ad-Free

 New Concerns About Gabapentin and Pregabalin (Lyrica) for Nerve Pain

-A New Gabapentin Scandal?
+An Additional Gabapentin Scandal?

-A careful analysis in the Journal of Clinical Epidemiology (Oct.
+A further careful analysis in the Journal of Clinical Epidemiology (Oct.
 21, 2023) reveals that important adverse reactions detected in six clinical trials of gabapentin were not included in the early published reports.

 The authors introduce their research this way: